stella684/VNSdroid/README.md

 # VNSdroid
-a python &amp; kivy based VNDS interpreter made for Android devices
-# VNSdroid

 VNSdroid is a Visual Novel interpreter project created by **stella684**.

-It allows you to run **Nintendo DS Visual Novel ports** on modern Android devices.
+It allows you to run **Nintendo DS Visual Novel ports** on modern Android devices using Python and Kivy.

-This project was made because many old VNDS interpreters no longer work properly on newer phones.
+This project was created because many older VNDS interpreters no longer work properly on newer phones.

 ---

 # Features

 - Run VNDS/Nintendo DS visual novels on Android
-- Works on modern devices
+- Modern device support
-- Lightweight and simple
+- Lightweight and simple UI
 - Built with Python + Kivy
-- Beginner-friendly setup
+- Easy setup process

 ---

 # Requirements

-Before installing VNSdroid, make sure you have:
+Before using VNSdroid, make sure you have:

 - Android device
 - Pydroid 3 installed